You Don't Have To Pass Out To Be Blackout Drunk

 But that notion of an alcohol-induced blackout is wrong.

-A less-confusing term might be "alcohol-induced amnesia."
+A less confusing term might be "alcohol-induced amnesia."
 It can be total.
 Hours of experience and events can be totally missing from memory.
 Or it can be spotty.
-Either way, it can be hard to impossible for a bystander, or even the inebriated person, to know when it's happened.
+Either way, it can be hard to impossible for a bystander, or even the inebriated person, to know when it has happened.

 Misunderstanding blackouts has big implications.
 The phenomenon could reconcile the disconnect between what psychologist Christine Blasey Ford says she remembers so indelibly about an alleged sexual assault by Kavanaugh one summer evening 36 years ago and Kavanaugh's categorical denial that it ever happened.